subedi-samrat/blog-system/README.md

 ## Support
-For support, email [] or open an issue in the repository.
+For support, email[sam12subedi34@gmail.com] or open an issue in the repository.